-Volunteers for Food for the Hungry are set for Saturday’s annual fund-raising drive.
-Pictured at City Hall, a drop-off point for food and money donations during the drive are, front row, from left, Major Bob Bender, The Salvation Army; Todd Huber, Time Warner Cable; Dave Bevington, BAS Broadcasting WMVO and Eagle 93.7 FM; John Nixon, Mount Vernon News; Sally Nelson, Nelson & Nelson, CPAs; Joe Rinehart, Mount Vernon Nazarene University; Marcy Rinehart, WNZR; Joy Harris, Interchurch Social Services.
-Second row, Matt Starr, I-Conn Video Production; Scott Swingle, I-Conn Video Production; Carrie Swingle, I-Conn Video Production; Kelly Smith, Fredericktown Interchurch Social Services; Debbie Guarnera, Centerburg Interchurch Social Services; Sue Wadian, Danville Interchurch Social Services; Sandy Rhoton, drive coordinator.
-Third row, Jan Schild, OSU Alumni Club; Lynne Ricard, Heritage Centre Association; Jenney Murray, co-host; Erin Ciarimboli, Kenyon College.
-Fourth row, Patrick Rhoton, Stanley Can; John Feltman, Knox County Career Center; Ginny Hubbard, Psi Iota Xi, John P. Ruckman, auctioneer.
+Volunteers for Food for the Hungry show off the total of $150,423 raised in Saturday’s annual fund-raising drive.
+The drive met its goal and also received 52 truckloads of food.
+Pictured at City Hall,are, front row, from left, Major Bob Bender, The Salvation Army; Todd Huber, Time Warner Cable; Dave Bevington, BAS Broadcasting WMVO and Eagle 93.7 FM; John Nixon, Mount Vernon News; Sally Nelson, Nelson & Nelson, CPAs; Joe Rinehart, Mount Vernon Nazarene University; Marcy Rinehart, WNZR; and Joy Harris, Interchurch Social Services.
+Second row, Matt Starr, I-Conn Video Production; Scott Swingle, I-Conn Video Production; Carrie Swingle, I-Conn Video Production; Kelly Smith, Fredericktown Interchurch Social Services; Debbie Guarnera, Centerburg Interchurch Social Services; Sue Wadian, Danville Interchurch Social Services; and Sandy Rhoton, drive coordinator.
+Third row, Jan Schild, OSU Alumni Club; Lynne Ricard, Heritage Centre Association; Jenney Murray, co-host; and Erin Ciarimboli, Kenyon College.
+Fourth row, Patrick Rhoton, Stanley Can; John Feltman, Knox County Career Center; Ginny Hubbard, Psi Iota Xi; and John P. Ruckman, auctioneer.